EttusResearch/meta-ettus/README.md

     ./meta-ettus/contrib/build_imgs_package.sh n3xx v3.14.1.1 .

-This will build and zip up the filesystem image, the SDK, and the Mender artefact.
+This will build and zip up the filesystem image, the SDK, and the Mender artifact.

 Building an Image using the Alchemy distro
 ===========================================

-In you local.conf set a MACHINE from above
+In your local.conf set a MACHINE from above

 MACHINE ??= "ni-sulfur-rev6"
 DISTRO ?= "Alchemy"